Acne Face Mapping: What Your Pimples Say About Your Health

 Acne around the Mouth

 The area above the lips (moustache area) in Face Mapping relates to the reproductive organs.

 Furthermore, the corners of the mouth are a place of heat, so pimples here can indicate internal heat too.

 In Ayurveda, the lips display the healthiness of the stomach and intestines, in TCM it is the state of the stomach and spleen.
 To relieve acne in the mouth region, consider increasing cooling, hydrating fruits and vegetables along with drinking more fluids will help calm inflammation in the digestive system.

 The Chin and Jaw Line Cysts

 Clear skin depends so heavily on being healthy and vibrant.
-So next time you look in the mirror, look past the superficial and see yourself inside and out.
+Next time you look in the mirror, look past the topical and think about seeing yourself inside and out.